famanakis/Scrimba/m9-solo-youTube-channel-search/README.md

-# HikeFinder Website - Solo Project
+# youTube Channel Search - Solo Project

 ## A Scrimba Bootcamp Solo Project
 Programming Languages and Approach Used